 "The National Council for Expanding American Innovation is groundbreaking.
 And I am grateful to serve as a government member along with you, Andrei Iancu, and the directors of the National Science Foundation and the Small Business Administration."

-- Wilbur Ross, United States Secretary of Commerce
+- Wilbur Ross, Former United States Secretary of Commerce

 "Expanding participation in the innovation ecosystem is one of our nation’s best and most tangible opportunities for enhancing economic growth and improving the standard of living and quality of life for every American."